marcelfarres/music-mod/README.md

 # Real Time Music Pleasure Modulation

-This real time modulations are being use in a neurofeedback study to
+This real time modulations are being use in a neurofeedback study.
+Results will be publish soon.

 ## Getting Started